jimbono4-cpu/quickstats/README.md

 - **100% private** — powered by [WebR](https://docs.r-wasm.org/webr/latest/), the R language compiled to WebAssembly.
 All computation happens on your machine; nothing is sent to a server.
 - **No installation** — works in any modern browser (Chrome, Firefox, Edge, Safari).
 No R, no Python, no setup.
-- **Publication-ready output** — generates APA-style tables and plots you can paste directly into Word, Google Docs, or LaTeX.
+- **Publication-ready output** — generates publication level ready tables and plots you can paste directly into Word, Google Docs, or LaTeX.

 ---